ShadowGry/mini-metro-workshop-maps/README.md

 Custom cities for *Mini Metro* by Dinosaur Polo Club.
 Currently only contains a single city, Perth.

+This mod is released under the GNU GPL-3.0 License.
+See LICENSE for more details.

 ## Cities
 ### Perth
 ![Perth](images/day2.jpg)